 - (1) Principal amount was established at final closing or, if final closing has not yet been held, the amount shown represents the principal amount in the Authority's mortgage loan commitment. - (2) Closed under the Authority's program for Economically Mixed developments, some of which have non-housing portions.
 MUMI stands for Mixed Use Mixed Income and is the short name for this program. - (3) In addition to the Mortgage Loan amount shown here, additional mortgage loan amounts are held in the Authority's General Fund and not pledged to the owners of Rental Housing Bonds.
 Such amounts are treated as a participation in the aggregate mortgage loan on the development. - (4) The Authority has acquired the Development by foreclosure or deed in lieu of foreclosure. - (5) Occupancy data for Developments marked n/a is not available.
-The Authority does not typically collect occupancy data on Developments containing a small number of units or Developments financed by construction loans although the data will be provided if available. - (6) In addition to the principal amount shown here, additional principal amounts secure or are expected to secure Rental Housing Bonds.
-The number of units is listed here or elsewhere in this Appendix. - (7) Developments listed in this Appendix do not include the VHDA office building. - (8) Section 8 is noted only if the Payments Contract is administered by the Authority.
+The Authority does not typically collect occupancy data on Developments containing a small number of units or Developments financed by construction loans although the data will be provided if available. - (6) In addition to the principal amount shown here, additional principal amounts secure or are expected to secure

+Rental Housing Bonds.
+The number of units is listed here or elsewhere in this Appendix.

+- (7) Developments listed in this Appendix do not include the VHDA office building. - (8) Section 8 is noted only if the Payments Contract is administered by the Authority.
 Developments may be assisted be Section 8 subsidies under Payment Contracts administered by other parties (such as Renewal Contracts) but are not noted as Section 8 since the Authority does not monitor the existence of any such Payment Contracts. - (9) Current mortgage loan amount represents the amortized balance for permanent loans or committed amount disbursed for construction loans. - (10) Developments noted as Tax Credit have been, or are expected to be, awarded federal low income housing tax credits pursuant to § 42 of the Code. - (11) Property suffered total fire loss on 5/10/2018.
 Tenants relocated.
-Property under construction; completion expected 3/31/21.
+Plans are to start construction by 12/31/2019. - (12) Loan in Forberance. - (13) Forborne amounts being repaid.